Decorating with faux succulents looks just as pretty as the real ones! Check out how I made this DIY succulent fake terrarium in just 5 minutes!

 I actually have a better streak going with succulents.
 They are much easier to keep alive because you can basically forget about them and they still live.

 For this project, I still decided to go with faux succulents.
 They’re just as pretty and require ZERO maintenance.

 First, I used a knife to cut my foam block in half.
-I couldn’t find a tiny foam blocks and didn’t want it to be TOO big in the bottom of the terrarium.
+I couldn’t find tiny foam blocks and didn’t want them to be TOO big in the bottom of the terrarium.
 This step isn’t totally necessary, it’s a personal preference based on how you want it to look.